-On 11/15/2021 President Biden signed Public Law 117–58 the Bipartisan Infrastructure Law (BIL)(opens in a new tab), also known as the Infrastructure Investment and Jobs Act (IIJA).
-The BIL made over $11.2 billion available for national abandoned mine land (AML) programs over the next 15 years.
-Pennsylvania will receive $244.9 million annually for the next 15 years, or $3.7 billion over the life of the Program, to reclaim eligible pre-1977 AML and to treat abandoned mine drainage.
+On 11/15/2021 President Biden signed Public Law 117–58 the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL).
+The IIJA provides over $11.2 billion for national abandoned mine land (AML) programs over the next 15 years.
+Pennsylvania will receive $244.9 million annually for the next 15 years, or $3.7 billion over the life of the Program, to reclaim eligible pre-1977 AML and treat abandoned mine drainage.

-Based on project data in OSMRE’s Abandoned Mine Land Inventory System (e-AMLIS)(opens in a new tab), BIL guidance requires AML programs to provide a problem area description (PAD) list, with each BIL Program application, which states and tribes plan to conduct AML reclamation and remediation work on during any five-year BIL Program grant.
-This PAD list is intended to provide the public and government officials with preliminary spending plans for each state or tribe’s AML Program related to the BIL Program.
+Using project data from the federal Office of Surface Mining Reclamation and Enforcement’s (OSMRE’s) electronic Abandoned Mine Land Inventory System (e-AMLIS), IIJA guidance requires AML programs to provide a problem area description (PAD) list outlining states and tribes plan to conduct AML reclamation and remediation work during the five-year period of an awarded IIJA Program grant.
+This PAD list is intended to provide the public and government officials with preliminary spending plans for each state or tribe’s IIJA AML Program.

 Priority 1 and Priority 2 AML Program Definitions